MillionConcepts/pdr/README.md

 functions and idioms even if no PDS labels are available.

-`pdr` names data objects in FITS files opened 'directly' by FITS extension names (EXTNAME) when speciufied, and by extension types ('PRIMARY', 'COMPRESSED_IMAGE', etc.) when not.
+`pdr` names data objects in FITS files opened 'directly' by FITS extension names (EXTNAME) when specified, and by extension types ('PRIMARY', 'COMPRESSED_IMAGE', etc.) when not.
 Like duplicate objects in PDS products, `pdr` disambiguates duplicate names by appending integers.